solana-mobile/mobile-wallet-adapter/spec/spec.md

 - `-32602` (Invalid params) if the params object does not match the format defined above
 - `ERROR_AUTHORIZATION_FAILED` if the wallet endpoint did not authorize access to the requested privileged methods
+- `ERROR_CLUSTER_NOT_SUPPORTED` if the wallet endpoint does not support the requested Solana cluster

 ##### Description

 This method allows the dapp endpoint to request authorization from the wallet endpoint for access to [privileged methods](#privileged-methods).
-On success, it returns an `auth_token` providing access to privileged methods.
+On success, it returns an `auth_token` providing access to privileged methods, along with addresses for all authorized accounts.
 It may also return a URI suitable for future use as an [endpoint-specific URI](#endpoint-specific-uris).

 The returned `auth_token` is an opaque string with meaning only to the wallet endpoint which created it.
 It is recommended that the wallet endpoint include a mechanism to authenticate the contents of auth tokens it issues (for e.g., with an HMAC, or by encryption with a secret symmetric key).

 The lifetime of the returned `auth_token` is not defined.
 If a privileged method returns `ERROR_REAUTHORIZE`, the dapp endpoint should call the [`reauthorize`](#reauthorize) method to renew the token.

 Dapp endpoints should make every effort possible to [verify the authenticity](#dapp-identity-verification) of the presented identity.
-While the `dapp_uri` parameter is optional, it is strongly recommended - without it, the wallet endpoint may not be able to verify the authenticity of the dapp.
+While the `uri` parameter is optional, it is strongly recommended - without it, the wallet endpoint may not be able to verify the authenticity of the dapp.

+The `cluster` parameter allows the dapp endpoint to select a specific Solana cluster with which to interact.
+This is relevant for both [`sign_transactions`](#sign_transactions), where a wallet may refuse to sign transactions without a currently valid blockhash, and for [`sign_and_send_transactions`](#sign_and_send_transactions), where the wallet endpoint must know which cluster to submit the transactions to.
+This parameter would normally be used to select a cluster other than `mainnet-beta` for dapp development and testing purposes.
+Under normal circumstances, this field should be omitted, in which case the wallet endpoint will interact with the `mainnet-beta` cluster.

 #### deauthorize